 Slack is experiencing some connectivity issues — please stand by.
 Check

-Shared channels let two separate organizations work together in a single channel, each from their own Slack workspace.
-Use shared channels to focus your communication with organizations you work with regularly, like clients, vendors, and partners.
+Sharing a channel allows you to communicate with external organizations you work with regularly, without leaving your own workspace.
 With this feature, we've taken added precautions to protect your privacy and keep your workspace or Enterprise Grid org secure.

-A shared channel request will include the external organization's name and workspace name.
-Use this information to identify the sender and confirm that someone from your workspace or Enterprise Grid org needs access to this channel.
+When approving an accepted invitation, you’ll see the name of the external organization and the person who accepted the invitation.
+Use this information to confirm that someone from your workspace or Enterprise Grid org would like to share the channel.

 Decline a request to share a channel

-If you're unsure what a proposed shared channel is for or who the request is from, you have a few options:
+If you're unsure what a proposed shared channel is for, or who sent the invitation, you have a few options:

-Ask your members for more info about the request if they're already working with the sender in some capacity.
+Ask your members for more information if they're already working with the external organization in some capacity.